 My favourite way to eat it?
 With pita chips that I make by roasting them in the oven for a few minutes with some olive oil.
 Soooo good.
 Here are other ways you can enjoy Baba Ghanoush:

-- With any type of bread for dipping
+- With any type of bread or pita chip for dipping

 - On a Mezze platter with things like hummus, jajik, falafel, tabouli and a different type of eggplant dip

 - With fresh cut vegetables like cucumber, cherry tomatoes, carrots, peppers, and celery

 - As a topping on your salad or in a lunch bowl